Junkers Jumo 213: 213A

+Advanced versions

 A range of advanced versions were also developed during the lengthy teething period.
 The 213B was designed to run on 100 octane "C3" fuel, allowing the boost pressure to be increased and the take-off power improved to 2,000 PS.
 The 213C was essentially an A model with re-arranged secondary equipment (supercharger, oil pump, etc.) to allow a Motorkanone cannon to fire through the propeller shaft.
-The 213D added a new three-speed supercharger for smoother power curves and improved altitude performance, but it was not produced.
+The 213D added a new three-speed supercharger for smoother power curves and improved altitude performance, but though flight test models were produced it did not enter production.

 The next major production versions were the 213E and the similar 213F.
-These engines were equipped with a new two-speed, two-stage supercharger that dramatically improved altitude performance.
+These engines were equipped with a new three-speed, two-stage supercharger that dramatically improved altitude performance.
 The only difference between the two models was that the E included an intercooler for additional high-altitude performance, while the F model lacked this and was optimized for slightly lower altitudes.
 The E and F models were in high demand for many late-war aircraft, including the Junkers Ju 188, Junkers Ju 388, the Langnasen-Dora models of the Focke-Wulf Fw 190D and the Focke-Wulf Ta 152H.
 All of these aircraft used annular radiators characteristic of the earlier Jumo 211 engine installations on twin-engined aircraft, often standardized as Kraftei (power-egg), completely unitized power plant "modules" for any twin or multi-engined aircraft, much as the Jumo 211 had evolved for earlier aircraft designs – but with the annular radiators noticeably reconfigured for better cooling of the more powerful Jumo 213 engine.

 A further substantial upgrade was projected as the 213J, which replaced the earlier model's three valves with a new four-valve-per-cylinder design for increased volumetric efficiency.
 It was also to have had a two-stage three-speed supercharger, producing 2350 hp at 3700 rpm for take-off.
 It would have weighed 1055 kg.
 There was no time to work this change into the production line before the war ended.
 Other experimental models included the 213S for low-altitude use, and the turbocharged 213T.

 Further development of the Jumo 213 was carried out at Arsenal de l'Aéronautique in France after the Second World War.